daveremy/clubexpress-sdk/docs/development/progress-summary.md

 ## Current Status

-We have completed the initial project setup and implemented the core HTTP client and authentication module.
+We have completed the initial project setup and successfully implemented the core HTTP client and authentication module.
 The SDK now has the following capabilities:

 - Project structure and configuration files
-- Core HTTP client with cookie management and error handling
+- Core HTTP client with robust cookie management and error handling
-- Authentication module with login and logout functionality
+- Authentication module with login, session validation, and logout functionality
-- Unit tests for the HTTP client and authentication module
+- Comprehensive tests for the HTTP client and authentication module

 ## Completed Tasks